9 Perks of Being a Graphic Designer You Shouldn’t Overlook

 8 perks of being a graphic designer

-Nearly every company in the world needs to promote their brand.
-This means that they need a logo, brand guidelines and tons of other important visual materials to support it.
-This means there’s plenty of opportunity to work for clients across a wide variety of industries—one day you may be whipping up a promotional poster for a charity event; the next you could be working on a logo for a healthcare company.
+Companies across a huge variety of industries need to promote their brands.
+This means that they need logos, brand guidelines and tons of other important visual materials to support them.
+This means there’s plenty of opportunity to work for clients across a wide variety of industries—one day you may be whipping up a promotional poster for a charity event and the next you could be working on a logo for a healthcare company.

 Adding to this potential variety is the huge market for web graphics.
-No matter the industry, a website and social media presence are essential for developing a brand—which means plenty of projects for graphic designers.
+No matter the industry, a website and social media presence are essential for developing a brand—which means plenty of potential project sources for graphic designers.

 2. You can work in multiple environments

-If you’re looking to work in a specific kind of work environment, then the world’s your oyster when it comes graphic design.
+The way work comes to graphic designers is pretty unique.
 You may find yourself as part of a small, in-house team working strictly for a single client or in a fast-paced agency environment that works with multiple clients with their own distinct visual feel.
-Freelancing is also an option for designers, so if you’d like to work from home, that’s a possibility as well.
+Freelancing is also an option for designers who would like to tap into their entrepreneurial spirit from the comfort of home.
 Each of these work environments have their pros and cons, so be sure to read up on the differences.

 3. You can choose to be self-employed

-Do you have the entrepreneurial itch?
-Many designers find that they prefer to be their own boss and choose to start their own freelance business.
+Not only can you work in a variety of environments, but also many designers find that they prefer to be their own boss and choose to start their own freelance business.
 Not only does this mean you can work from home or your local coffee shop, but it also means you can set your own prices and hours.

 4. You have many specialties to choose from